Jennserene/endless-outfitter/src/llm-context.md

 - Document complex functions and components
 - Use JSDoc for public APIs
-- Keep README files updated
+- Keep llm-context files updated

 ---